 If you haven’t already, take the time to look at your staff and determine what their outstanding skill sets are and what they bring, and could bring, to your department.
 The benefit for this is two-fold.
 First, it allows you to put the best person to the job, as well as better target room for them to mature within their job and highlight what they need to learn in order to be even better at it.

-Additionally, it creates a sense of empowerment amongst your staff.
+Additionally, it creates a sense of empowerment among your staff.
 Employees that feel that they are noticed and being cultivated are more likely to show loyalty to the department and more likely to be an incubator for new ideas.

 After you make this skill set assessment, you will be better informed about what you are looking for in your next new hires.
 Not just that, but the conversation you have while interviewing them will be more informative and provide better engagement.